devgirl7/springrest/README.md

 [![Build Status](https://semaphoreci.com/api/v1/shourien/springrest/branches/master/shields_badge.svg)](https://semaphoreci.com/shourien/springrest)

-## Customer Profile managemennt REST Application
+## Customer Profile management REST Application

  This is a Spring Boot Application with a full-fledged REST API service exposed with Swagger 2.0 UI.
  It allows for CRUD operations on the customer profile information.